 This is the sixteenth in a series which introduces and describes the various dive services and sites for worldwide liveaboard dive safaris.
 This one focuses on Tubbataha Reef liveaboards in the Philippines.

 In addition to this series on liveaboards, the best worldwide dive resort locations and services are reviewed in their own series.
 To check them out, or others in this series, click on Liveaboards / Resorts on the menu at the top and choose a title from the list.

 My Tubbataha Diving Adventure

 It was slow going at 5 knots or less.
 The second day we arrived at Little Apo Island off Dumaguete and did a nice dive there.
 We didn’t linger for a second dive and pushed ahead across the Sulu Sea keeping in mind we were on a mission.
-A couple of days later we came upon the eastern tip of the north atoll of Tubbataha Reef.
+A couple of days later we came upon the eastern tip of the northern atoll of Tubbataha Reef.
 We didn’t have any real prior knowledge of the reef or even know exactly where we were, but in retrospect, it appears when we jumped in the water for the first dive we were somewhere between Shark Airport and Washing Machine.
 There was a very stiff current taking us northeast across and eventually off the reef.

 We descended to around 20 meters and cruised with the drift.
 Whitetips were everywhere swimming in all directions surrounding us.
 Big schools of jacks and barracuda came and went as they fed.
 Twelve eagle rays used the drift to swim with us at about the same speed, also feeding by dropping to the bottom rooting in the sand and rubble for a few feet like a snowplow and then ascending a few meters to chew.
 For me, this was the most miraculous dive I have ever done.